barca-reddit/esbuild-typescript-turborepo/README.md

 # ESBuild TypeScript Turborepo Monorepo starter/example

+## Update February 2023:

+-   Added TailwindCSS to the React package

 ## Update December 2022:

 -   The way of exporting/sharing packages has changed.
 Check the updated [section](#exportingsharing-packages).